Sebaestschjin/gloomhaven-campaign-manager/README.md

 # Known Bugs
 - Removing the last card from the modifier deck doesn't work, as the deck says it doesn't have any objects left.
 So having all perks on one character will not work.
-- drawing quests for multiple characters won't work, as the index is wrong

 # ToDo
 ## General